grame-cncm/faustdoc/src/manual/errors.md

 ERROR : [file foo.dsp : N] : multiple definitions of symbol 'foo'
 ```

-Since computation are done at compile time and the pattern matching language is Turing complete, even infinite loops can be produced at compile time and should be detected by the compiler.
+Since computations are performed at compile time and the pattern-matching language is Turing complete, even infinite loops can be produced at compile time and should be detected by the compiler.

 ### Loop detection error